Professor Ivo: Fictional character biography

-Anthony Ivo grows up with thanatophobia, a deep fear of death so strong that he even avoids his own mother's funeral.
+Anthony Ivo grows up with thanatophobia, a fear of death so strong that he even avoids his own mother's funeral.
 As he discovers a talent for science, avoiding death and becoming immortal became his life's obsession.
 Ivo studies cybernetics and genetics, and eventually engages in criminal acts to acquire the resources he needs to continue his strange experiments.
 He concludes he could create an "immortality elixir" by studying and experimenting on animal life known to have long lifespans, and decides he will become immortal and dominate the Earth.
-To act at his agent in criminal operations and conquest, Ivo creates Amazo, an android built with "absorption cell" technology (later compared to microscopic nanite technology) so he can mimic the abilities of superhumans he encounters.
+To act at his agent in criminal operations and conquest, Ivo creates Amazo, an android built with "absorption cell" technology (later compared to microscopic nanite technology) that enables him to mimic the abilities of superhumans he encounters.
 Amazo stalks the founding members of the Justice League (except for Superman and Batman), then uses their powers to steal long-lived animals and kidnap an elderly person.
 Ivo creates and ingests his immortality elixir.
 Ivo then attempts to permanently remove the superheroes' powers and memories, but the League defeats him and his android.
 Ivo is imprisoned and given a sentence of 500 years in case his immortality elixir was successful.

-The later story JLA: Year One revised Ivo's history to say that before he created Amazo he worked as a research scientist for the criminal organization Locus, which gives him access to advanced technology recovered from aliens and super-villains, and allows him to dissect the bodies of alien warriors from the planet Appellax who are able to shift their biology and cause other life forms to mimic their own forms.
-The story implies this research into advanced tech and the fluxing biology of Appellaxians is what helped Ivo create Amazo later.

 Years later, Ivo discovers his immortality causes disfigurement that makes his skin scaly and his face monstrous.
 He blames this on the Justice League and becomes mentally unstable, leading to further criminal actions and attacks on the League.
 To keep him company, Ivo builds android duplicates of himself that eventually lock him up, repulsed by his insanity.
-The android then carry out Ivo's desire for revenge by attacking the newly reformed Justice League, killing new team member Vibe.
+The android carries out Ivo's desire for revenge by attacking the newly reformed Justice League, killing new team member Vibe.